Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Conclusions

 \section{Conclusions}

-We have derived a conservative data-driven parametric ROM for the kinetic equations, where the first three Hermite moments are solved exactly and the higher-order Hermite moments are approximated via POD.
+We have derived a conservative data-driven parametric ROM for the kinetic equations treated with an expansion in Hermite functions in velocity space, where the first three Hermite moments are solved exactly and the higher-order Hermite moments are approximated via POD.
 Due to the affine parametric dependence of the FOM, the reduced operators are constructed once \textit{a priori}, which significantly reduces the method's online computational cost.
 We examined the proposed ROM performance on 1D1V electrostatic problems: weak Landau damping and two-stream instability.
 In the weak Landau damping case, we show that the ROM successfully extrapolates both temporally and across parameters.
-For the more challenging two-stream instability test, which features strongly nonlinear dynamics, the ROM with $N_r = 150$ reduces the FOM CPU simulation time by approximately a factor of $4$ while maintaining a density mean relative error below 0.5\% for both parametric tests and achieving a memory reduction factor of $97$.
+For the more challenging two-stream instability test, which features strongly nonlinear dynamics, the ROM with $N_r = 150$ reduces the FOM CPU simulation time by approximately a factor of $5$ while maintaining a density mean relative error below 0.5\% for both parametric tests and achieving a memory reduction factor of $97$.
+This is an important result as it highlights the potential of complexity reduction techniques even for problems where complex structures form in the distribution function.
 We anticipate that the developed ROM will be advantageous for 3D3V simulations due to its computational and memory scaling, which may enable performing multi-query parametric simulations, perhaps for design or uncertainty quantification, on laptop computers or similar devices instead of requiring supercomputer resources.
 There are several other aspects worth investigating to further improve the performance of the ROM.
 These include hyperreduction techniques to improve the computational scaling of the nonlinear term~\cite{chaturantabut_2010_deim, pagliantini_2025_adaptive_hyper} and the use of local bases in time to reduce $N_{r}$ for long-time nonlinear simulations~\cite{san_2015_pid, tsai_2023_rom_vp}.
 Furthermore, the number of preserved fluid moments in the ROM framework can be increased; however, for the problems analyzed in this manuscript, we found no advantage in preserving more than three moments.
-Lastly, the ROM can be constructed using the Legendre basis instead of the AW Hermite discretization in velocity, as both spectral expansions exhibit the fluid-kinetic coupling property~\cite{manzini_2016_legendre}.
+The ROM can be constructed using the Legendre basis instead of the AW Hermite discretization in velocity, as both spectral expansions exhibit the fluid-kinetic coupling property~\cite{manzini_2016_legendre}.
+Lastly, in high-dimensional parameter spaces, full-grid sampling scales exponentially with the number of parameters, while adaptive sampling via greedy search or local sensitivity analysis can help reduce the offline computational cost~\cite{benner_2015_parametric_survey}.